What is a tag question?

 For example, I am next in line, aren’t I?

 The trick for making tag questions properly is understanding how auxiliary verbs work in English.
-So before we get into tag questions, let’s think about auxiliary verbs.
+So before we do the tag question quiz, let’s think more about auxiliary verbs.
 Can you make these silly comparisons?

 Try using tag questions:

-Do you want to practice tag questions with games?
+Do you want to practice tag questions with more activities and games?